 The NOB offers clinical trials for BTTC network participation so that patients can participate at a center close to their home.
 This encourages higher enrollment, so doctors can complete trials at a more rapid pace.
 Thus far, the BTTC network has completed several clinical trials investigating the effectiveness of novel treatment approaches.

-NOB Chief Mark Gilbert, M.D. remarked, “Over the years, the BTTC has pioneered new ways to test novel treatments, utilizing innovative clinical trial designs that both speed the completion and minimize the number of patients required to determine if the therapy is effective.”
+As NOB Chief Mark Gilbert, M.D. explains, “Over the years, the BTTC has pioneered new ways to test novel treatments, utilizing innovative clinical trial designs that speed the completion and minimize the number of patients required to determine if the therapy is effective.”

 The NOB works closely with BTTC colleagues to oversee patients enrolled in clinical trials, provide a second opinion on their disease, and perform molecular testing.

 Dr. Penas-Prado also emphasizes that this collaboration not only helps the physicians provide the best care for their patients, but also benefits the patients as well.
-“For those who have had a complex evolution of their disease, it is very important for all of us to put our heads together and come up with next steps for treatment that best suit the patient’s disease trajectory.
+“For those who have had a complex evolution of their disease, it is very important for all of us to put our heads together and come up with next steps that best suit the patient’s disease trajectory.
 This way, many experts have weighed in on a patient’s case before a care plan is initiated.”

-Expansion of the BTTC Network
+Expanding the BTTC Network

-As the networks continue to grow with more participating doctors and institutions, there will be plans for more collaborations on innovative clinical trials, making the BTTC a leader in brain and spine tumor clinical research.
-The hope is to continue providing the best care for trial participants and increase referrals to the many existing and upcoming investigative studies to benefit brain and spine tumor patients.
+As these collaborations continue to grow, there will be plans for more innovative clinical trials, making the BTTC a leader in brain and spine tumor clinical research.
+The goal is to continue providing the best care for clinical trial participants, while increasing referrals to the many existing and upcoming investigative studies that benefit patients.